jdeames/jdeames.github.io/_notebooks/taleNB3chronodex.md

 featured_image: '/images/notebooks/cpages1.jpg'
 excerpt: Consistently among the top read posts about notebooks
 ---
+>Note from 2005: Patrick Ng, the creator of the Chronodex, has built a new [Scription](https://www.scriptionstudio.com) website.
+My original post used the now-gone-out-of-business Typepad blog links which have been disabled.
+Visit Patrick's new site.
+It's beautiful.
+Chronodex is no longer free, reflecting [Patrick's rightful reclaiming of his creative work.](https://www.scriptionstudio.com/post/moving-on-in-2025-reclaiming-my-creative-journey-with-chronodex) Over the years, other people profited from Chronodex without permission.
+I'm glad to see him own his work in a new way.

 01 January 2014

 **There's an update to this post here:**  Tale of a Vandal Notebook User: Chronodex Update (link needed)